This post is sponsored by Stikwood. As always, I would never use or share products I don’t love or want you to love too!

 This part didn’t take long.
 Each wood plank has three strips of adhesive that stick really well to the dressers.

 After I attached the wood planks to the dressers, I added new hardware.

 I found a set of pulls from Wayfair that I loved.

 Adding the pulls from Wayfair really gave these dressers the Restoration Hardware Printmaker’s look I was going for.

-I can finally say after 13 years, my husband and I have a bedroom suite that matches!
-Hooray for that.
+I can finally say after 13 years, my husband and I have a bedroom suite that matches our style!

-Want to see more of our bedroom?
-Click on the picture.
+Want to see more of our cottage style master bedroom?

 What do y’all think?
 Do you like the Printmaker’s sideboard look?